department-of-veterans-affairs/vets-website/content/pages/social-work-services.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="Help-in-hospital">How will a VA social worker support me if I'm in the hospital?</button>
 <div id="Help-in-hospital" class="usa-accordion-content">

 Your VA social worker will help to make sure you get consistent care from the time you're admitted to the hospital through to any ongoing follow-up treatment or support you may need when you're discharged.
-This includes planning and providing any needed services based on your health, family and living situation, and government and community resources.
+This includes planning for and providing any needed services based on your health, family and living situation, and government and community resources.

 </div>
 </li>